 They will have to solve problems on their own.
 Even in an emergency, they will not be able to come up to the surface immediately.

 Spending only a few hours deep underwater requires a safety stop and decompression before coming back up.
 There is no quick emergency exit from the NEEMO base.

-“NEEMO is the best space exploration analogue used in official astronaut training, followed closely by ESA’s cave training programme,” says astronaut trainer Loredana Bessone from the European Astronaut Centre.
+“NEEMO is the best space exploration analogue used in official astronaut training, followed tightly by ESA’s cave training programme,” says astronaut trainer Loredana Bessone from the European Astronaut Centre.

-“When I dove down to the underwater habitat, it looked exactly how I imagine a lunar base to look.
+“When I dived down to the underwater habitat, it looked exactly how I imagine a lunar base will look like.

 “Aquanauts were ‘floating’ around in slow motion, performing repairs and mounting equipment.
 I could not take my eyes off the scene.”